h-hsoon/ADL1_NewsPaper/Functional_Specification.md

  And after their login,they can do anything in this website ,they will get the total right to read this website,this is only a static website and nothing is dynamic,and user may still log out.
 # List Of Requirements

-1-Search - The search function get the information from database according to the Data inputed.
+Search - The search function get the information from database according to the Data inputed. login - The login function let user login according to information from database.

 # UI Plan
 # How the system should be and what it should not be?